scrage/doom_maps/README.md

 <p>
 Two of the areas are either mutually skippable, or can be mutually cleared from both directions, depending on which weapon you want to unlock.
-Clearing either or both of the two areas rewards you with a supercharge for the final fight.
+Clearing either or both of the two areas rewards you with one or two supercharges for the final fight.
 </p>

 ---

 ### MAP02: The Blood Theatre
-7690 Vertices.
-9299 Linedefs.<br />
+7728 Vertices.
+9346 Linedefs.<br />
 9 secrets.<br />
 <br />
 **Enemy count**